Standing in the craft store

 But why?
 Why would I tell you to spend extra money on supplies for a technique you may not like?

-I know marker colorers who refuse to work on anything but office grade card stock.
+I know marker colorers who refuse to work on anything but copy paper.
 They complain that they just can't learn to blend well which makes me want to scream "You're right!
 You can't blend.
 And you'll never blend!
-Because you keep setting yourself up to fail every time you grab another sheet of office paper."
+Because you keep setting yourself up to fail every time you grab another sheet of copy paper."

 Frustration vastly outweighs the best bargain.
 The dollars you save are completely wasted when you throw your hands up and quit.